 Heather: And so I tried hCG because I was really scared to have the weight loss surgery.
 I figured hCG was my last stop before weight loss surgery and I didn’t expect it to work.
 I thought I was having the weight loss surgery and so that’s how I got on it.

 Rayzel: Then you’ve used prescription hCG right?

 Rayzel: But you used different types right?

 Heather: I have.
 Yeah.
-For my first 3 rounds I went with the NuImage and I just used their troches and that was really convenient, just pop one in your mouth, under your tongue.
+For my first 3 rounds I just used troches and that was really convenient, just pop one in your mouth, under your tongue.
 Then my doctor, the same doctor, her clinic, they actually have someone who does hCG there and the way my personal flexible spending account is setup I can use that to pay them and so I started going to the clinic for my hCG and for me that’s really convenient because I have somebody right there who can do a bioimpedance electronic scan and helped me if I’m using extra vitamins or on P3 extra need proteins and so they’re there to troubleshoot with me.

 Rayzel: I’m curious about how the first week of Phase 2 feels for you and then after that we can talk about what parts of the protocol are more challenging for you, what parts are easy?